Henry Niccol: Career

 Novelty was a 376 tons barque, built in 1862 for merchants Henderson and Macfarlane, and attributed with making many fast voyages.
 She was the largest sailing vessel built in Auckland.
 In 1863 plans were made for the Auckland and Drewry Railway to cross the road between the shipyard and Swan Inn, though Parnell Bridge didn't open until a decade later.
 In 1866 Niccol moved his yard to Garden Terrace (Queens Parade), Devonport, where he built the first patent slip in the country.
 However, it cost £10,000, for which he had to sell his ten acres on the North Shore.
 There he built topsail schooners Pacific, Atlantic, Eclipse and Jessie Kelly for a Sydney merchant, Island schooners, clipper yachts Taniwha and Secret, a 236 ton brig Moa, completed in 1849 and broken up in 1926, Melanesian, an 1874 mission schooner and Southern Cross, which caught fire in September 1926.
 He built a number of steamers during the 1870s, including three which later formed part of the Northern Steam Ship's initial fleet, Rowena (1872), Iona and Fingal and Tauranga Lady Bowen—afterwards Annie Milbank —the first ferry steamer Takapuna.
 In all he built 16 steamers and 165 other vessels, with a tonnage totalling 10,519.
 He was also chairman of Devonport Highway Board, on the first Auckland Harbour Board in 1871 and a Mason.
 His sons, Thomas and George Turnbull, joined him in the shipbuilding business, but it suffered in the long depression, in this country following the 1878 failure of the City of Glasgow Bank, and he "seemed to lose heart and to get into ill health".
 The immediate cause of death was a urinary complaint resulting from a fall from a ferry boat in 1884.
-He died at his Devonport home on 9 November 1887, survived by Isabel, 8 sons and 5 daughters, including Thomas Niccol, a Sydney contractor and Malcolm Niccol, former Mayor of Devonport.
+He died at his Devonport home on 9 November 1887, survived by Sarah, 8 sons and 5 daughters, including Thomas Niccol, a Sydney contractor and Malcolm Niccol, former mayor of Devonport.

 Although Niccol began Auckland shipbuilding, many others followed, including Alexander Allison shortly after, Beddoes in 1859, Holmes Brothers, who, in 1864, built the first paddle steamer ferry, Waitemata, Sims and Brown, also in 1864, Charles Bailey in 1876, Robert Logan in 1878 and Scots, McKay & McCallum and McQuarrie in the 1880s.
+Some engineers, such as Richard Henry Yeoman, only built a few ships.